Data-compatibility of algorithms: Introduction

 The data of a constrained minimization problem $\min\{f(x)\mid$ $x\in C\}$ consists of a target function $f$ and a constraints set $C.$ For this problem to be meaningful, $C$ needs to be nonempty, and for asymptotic convergence analysis of an algorithm for solving the problem one commonly needs that the solution set of the problem be nonempty, i.e., that there exists at least one point, say $x^{\ast},$ in $C$ with the property that $f(x^{\ast})\leq f(x)$ for all $x\in C.$

 In real-world practical situations these nonemptiness assumptions cannot always be guaranteed or verified.
-To cope with this we define the notion of \textit{data-compatibility with the data of a constrained minimization problem} in a Hilbert space.
+To cope with this we define the notion of \textit{data-compatibility} in a Hilbert space.
 Such data-compatibility is a finite, not an asymptotic, notion.
 Even when the sets $C$ and the solution set of the constrained minimization problem are nonempty, striving for data-compatibility is a worthwhile aim because it can be \textquotedblleft reached\textquotedblright,\ contrary to asymptotic limit points.

-To demonstrate the notion of data-compatibility with the data of a constrained minimization problem we consider the problem of minimizing a convex function over the intersection of the fixed point sets of nonexpansive mappings.
-This problem has been treated extensively in the literature, of which we reference a few works below.
-But in all these earlier works the asymptotic convergence of algorithms is the central theme, not data-compatibility.
+Data-compatibility of a point $x$ means that it simultaneously, (i) is \textquotedblleft close enough\textquotedblright\ to the set of minimizers of $f$ over the constraints $C,$ and (ii) has a function value $f(x)$ \textquotedblleft close enough\textquotedblright\ to the minimum of $f$ over that set of constraints.
+Once we precisely define these notions the question arises whether or not it is possible to guarantee that, under certain conditions, compatibility with a data pair $(C,f)$ can be reached by an iterative process designed to solve a constrained optimization problem?

+The advantage of these data-compatibility\ notions is that they can cater better to practical situations.
+On the theoretical side, we propose that instead of proving asymptotic convergence of iterative processes and afterwards studying the effects of various stopping rules, it is possible to directly formulate data-compatibility and provably guarantee that it can be reached by an iterative process.

-We propose an iterative algorithm, which we call the Hybrid Subgradient Method (HSM), and we investigate the algorithm's ability to generate data-compatible points for the problem at hand.
-The term HSM is in analogy with the established term, coined by Yamada \cite{Yamada2001a}, of the Hybrid Steepest Descent Method (HSDM).
-The structural similarity of the HSM with the HSDM is that the former uses subgradient steps instead of the steepest descent steps used by the latter.
+We demonstrate our principle and approach in a specific scenario.
+The problem formulation and the algorithm that we use in our demonstration serve only as vehicles to present our data-compatibility approach which we believe is novel.
+To do so we study the behavior of the specific iterative process for convex minimization over the intersection of the fixed point sets of nonexpansive operators, called the Hybrid Subgradient Method (HSM)\footnote{The term HSM is in analogy with the established term, coined by Yamada \cite{Yamada2001a}, of the Hybrid Steepest Descent Method (HSDM).
+The structural similarity of the HSM with the HSDM is that the former uses subgradient steps instead of the steepest descent steps used by the latter.}.
+In contrast with many existing works, rather than investigating asymptotic convergence of the generated sequences we specify conditions under which the iterative HSM process generates solutions that are compatible with the data pair $(\mathrm{Fix} \left( T\right) ,f).$

+Minimization over the intersection of the fixed point sets of nonexpansive operators has been treated extensively in the literature, of which we reference a few works below.
+But in all these earlier works the asymptotic convergence of algorithms, under various sets of conditions, is the central theme, not data-compatibility.